learningtapestry/ssdn/docs/security-considerations.md

    authorization mechanism, which is IAM roles (identified as `AWS_IAM` in API Gateway).
 This authorization scheme demands using actual AWS credentials (access key id and secret key) to access the endpoint.

-   - In all cases, these endpoints are meant to be called internally by trusted Nucleus instances, which implies the IAM credentials that are used never reach anything beyond the AWS servers.
+   - In all cases, these endpoints are meant to be called internally by trusted SSDN instances, which implies the IAM credentials that are used never reach anything beyond the AWS servers.

 ### Raw file upload & transfer

-This component allows uploading files to S3 using a set of generated temporary credentials, as well as automatically sharing them with other Nucleus instances that have already established a trust relationship with us.
+This component allows uploading files to S3 using a set of generated temporary credentials, as well as automatically sharing them with other SSDN instances that have already established a trust relationship with us.

 Let's see what steps are involved security-wise: